anaskhan96/ngo-project/README.md

 + Run `npm test` to run all the tests.

 + Run `npm start` to start the server at the specified port.

+---

+This project was built under the course *Software Engineering* in *PES University*.